mantidproject/documents/Project-Management/TechnicalSteeringCommittee/reports/MaintenanceTasks.md

 For another release
 -------------------

+1. Move to boost 1.60 on Windows.
+It allows classes marked final to be exposed to Python.
+We chave currently applied [this patch](https://github.com/boostorg/type_traits/commit/04a8a9ecc2b02b7334a4b3f0459a5f62b855cc68) to the 1.58 headers.
+1.60.0 has been compiled [here](https://github.com/mantidproject/thirdparty-msvc2015/tree/boost-160) but there are warnings to fix with it.
 1. Investigate and distribute rewrite/refactor nexus algorithms - [#12591](http://github.com/mantidproject/mantid/issues/12591)  (Martyn)
 1. Harmonizing external contributions with the rest of mantid (e.g. PSI subpackage) [#12630](https://github.com/mantidproject/mantid/issues/12630) (Pete/Michael W)
 1. all systemtests at least work on one platform [skipped system tests](http://developer.mantidproject.org/systemtests/) [#12615](https://github.com/mantidproject/mantid/issues/12615) (Pete)